 The Board meets at least four times a year on a quarterly basis.
 Additional Board Meetings may be convened with appropriate notice at any time to address specific needs of the business.
 Any Director may call for a meeting of the Board of Directors.
 The convening notice includes an agenda of all the business to be discussed and resolved at the meeting.
-The agenda, proxy forms and related information must be provided to each Director prior to the meeting, within the timeframe indicated in the Articles of Association (Article 10.3).
-Resolutions may also be adopted by the Board of Directors (in writing, or via electronic mail), however the excessive recourse for circular Board resolution should be avoided.
+The agenda, proxy forms and related information must be provided to each Director prior to the meeting, Resolutions may also be adopted by the Board of Directors (in writing, or via electronic mail), however the excessive recourse for circular Board resolution should be avoided.
 Any Board member may request the inclusion of a matter on the agenda.